solana-developers/solana-cookbook/docs/guides/data-migration.md

 ---
-title: Upgrading a Program's Account
+title: Migrating Program Data Accounts
 head:
   - - meta
     - name: title
-      content: Solana Cookbook | Account Data Versioning
+      content: Solana Cookbook | Program Accounts Data Migration
   - - meta
     - name: og:title
-      content: Solana Cookbook | Account Data Versioning
+      content: Solana Cookbook | Program Accounts Data Migration
   - - meta
     - name: description
-      content: Fundamentally to version data means to create a unique reference for a collection of data.
+      content: Fundamentally to version data in support of migration means to create a unique reference for a collection of data.
 This reference can take the form of a query, an ID, or also commonly a datetime identifier.
 Learn about Serialization and more Ingredients for your dish at The Solana cookbook.
   - - meta
     - name: og:description
-      content: Fundamentally to version data means to create a unique reference for a collection of data.
+      content: Fundamentally to version data in support of migration means to create a unique reference for a collection of data.
 This reference can take the form of a query, an ID, or also commonly a datetime identifier.
 Learn about Serialization and more Ingredients for your dish at The Solana cookbook.
   - - meta
     - name: og:image
       content: https://solanacookbook.com/cookbook-sharing-card.png